University of California Santa Barbara

 Research Locations: Cape Evans / McMurdo Jetty

 This project will examine the effects of environmental change on a key Antarctic marine invertebrate — a pelagic mollusk, the pteropod, Limacina helicina antarctica.
 There are two main activities in this project: (1) To deploy oceanographic equipment — in this case, autonomously recording pH sensors called SeaFETs (sea field-effect transistors) and other devices that record temperature and salinity; and (2) To use these environmental data in the laboratory at McMurdo Station to study the response of the marine invertebrates to future changes in water quality that are expected in the next few decades.
-The researcher's objective this season is to retrieve three SeaFET sensors in early Mainbody from Cape Evans, the Jetty, and New Harbor.
+The researcher's objective this year is an early-season retrieval of three SeaFET sensors from Cape Evans, the Jetty, and New Harbor.

 Field Season Overview: